Collins & Little Collins Streets

 Cocktails and quick bites

 Keep an eye out for the hidden bars on Collins and Little Collins.
 Have a G&T at the Gin Palace and keep the midnight oil burning at Bar Ampere.
-Munch on tostadas and tequila at Mamasita, taste the Thai at Magic Mountain Saloon and for late night revelry, catch a band at Boney.
+Try tostadas and tequila at Mamasita, taste Thai at Magic Mountain Saloon and catch a band at Cherry Bar.

 How to get there

-By tram: Any tram along Swanston and Elizabeth streets to Collins Street; the free City Circle Tram to the corner of Spring and Collins streets or the corner of Spencer and Collins streets.
+Walk one and half blocks north from Federation Square (about three minutes), or take any tram along Swanston and Elizabeth streets to Collins Street.
+Take the free City Circle Tram to the corner of Spring and Collins streets or the corner of Spencer and Collins streets.